Annual Canvass – updating your household information - eCanvass

 Each year we have to check that the right people are registered to vote at every address in the borough.

-During week commencing 24 July 2017, Electoral Services will start contacting all residential properties in the borough to ask residents to confirm who is currently living there and is eligible to vote.
-For the first time this year, some households will be communicated with by email initially before sending a paper form by post in August to any non-responding properties.
-It is simpler, clearer and faster responding online and in 2016, 45% of all responses to the Household Enquiry Form were made online, compared to 42% by post.
+In July the Council’s electoral services began to contact all residential properties in the borough to ask residents to confirm who is currently living there and is eligible to vote.
+For the first time this year, some households are being communicated via email initially before a paper form is sent by post in August to any non-responding properties.

 Electors living in just over 40,000 properties will receive the email inviting them to respond online to the Household Enquiry Form.
 These will be sent to any registered electors in the household who have previously supplied their email address to Electoral Services.
 The remaining 60,000 properties will be sent a Household Enquiry Form by post, but will still have the option to respond online via the online response service.